Impa10r/peerswap-web/README.md

 ```

 The log and the config file will be saved to /home/USER/.peerswap/ folder.
 By default, it will listen on [localhost:8088](localhost:8088).
+This port can be changed in .peerswap/pswebconf.json.

-You can see help with:
+You can see command line flags with:
 ```
 $ psweb --help
 Usage: